Europe's bankers press pause not panic over Greece

 Europe’s banks have been at pains to distance themselves from the current turmoil in Greece, having sold businesses there and scaled back their Greek assets over the past four years.

-But shares in major European lenders still stumbled toward their biggest daily fall for four years on Monday amid concerns Greece’s problems could deepen and spread to other parts of the currency bloc.
+But shares in major European lenders still stumbled towards their biggest daily fall for four years on Monday amid concerns Greece’s problems could deepen and spread to other parts of the currency bloc.

 In south-eastern Europe, regional central banks said they had, in effect, quarantined the subsidiaries of Greek banks, cordoning off their capital from their parents so they could not be rocked by the turbulence in Greece.